simonbengtsson/jsPDF-AutoTable/README.md

 - `doc` - The current jspdf instance
 - `cursor` - The position at which the next table cell will be drawn.
 This can be assigned new values to create column and row spans.
 Checkout the Colspan and Rowspan example for more information.

-*OBS!* Only the `drawCell` hook can be used with the native style jspdf style changes such as `doc.setFillColor`.
+*OBS!* Only the `drawCell` hook can be used with the native style jspdf style changes such as `doc.setLineWidth`.
 If you use the other hooks for changing styles, they will be overriden.

 ### Helper functions
 - `autoTableHtmlToJson(tableElem, includeHiddenElements)` Use it to generate the javascript objects required for this library from an html table (see `from html` example).
 If includeHiddenElements is set to true hidden rows and columns will be included otherwise excluded.